czrsd/filecrypt-link-unlocker/README.md

 ## Features

--   Instantly detect FileCrypt DLC containers
+-   Instantly detect Filecrypt DLC containers
 -   Decrypts and fetches all links inside a DLC file
 -   Copy all links to clipboard with a single click
 -   Modern, colorful UI
 -   Automatically removes annoying banners
 -   Starts early (document-start) and uses a mutation observer for speed

----

-## Demo

-After installing the userscript (script.user.js) with a , visit a FileCrypt container page.
-The "Link Unlocker" box will appear automatically, showing all links with a copy button.

 ---